 How to Use System File Checker (sfc) to Fix Windows Errors: SFC (System File Checker) is a Windows command used to repair several Windows System files.
-It verifies and also repairs the important system files of Windows operating system.
+It verifies and also repairs the important system files of the Windows operating system.
 These system files also include a number of dll files.
-So, if you are having certain issues related to dll files in Windows operating system, then running sfc scannow command is always one of the safest options to try.
+So, if you are having certain issues related to dll files in the Windows operating system, then running sfc scannow command is always one of the safest options to try.

 The sfc command is available in almost all of the Windows operating systems including:

 - Windows 10 (Latest Windows at the time of writing this post)

 - Not so much widely used Windows 8.1 and 8

 The sfc command can be run only through the command prompt.